TakeLab/podium/docs/source/preprocessing.rst

 Hooks
 ======

 Podium contains a number of predefined hook classes which you can instantiate and use in your Fields.
-Most of these hooks (if they have the ``as_pretokenization`` constructor parameter) are customizable and can work both as pretokenization hooks as well as posttokenization hooks.
+Most of these hooks (if they have the ``as_pretokenization`` constructor parameter) are customizable and can work both as pretokenization hooks as well as post-tokenization hooks.

 .. note::
-   If you apply a hook as posttokenization, it will be called for each element in the tokenized sequence!
+   If you apply a hook as post-tokenization, it will be called for each element in the tokenized sequence!

-   Hooks should be cast to posttokenization **only** if their application would otherwise influence the tokenization process.
-Setting a hook to posttokenization is expected to take longer than the same hook being used during pretokenization.
+   Hooks should be cast to post-tokenization **only** if their application would otherwise influence the tokenization process.
+Setting a hook to post-tokenization is expected to take longer than the same hook being used during pretokenization.

 Moses Normalizer